-However, the actual amount of points you’ll earn per dollar spent varies card-to-card.
-Don’t worry — we’ll run through how many points each Capital One miles credit card earns in the next section of this article.
-Just note that some Capital One cards earn up to 5x Capital One miles per dollar spent in specific spend categories!
+The actual amount of miles you’ll earn per dollar spent varies card-to-card.
+Don’t worry — we’ll run through how many miles each Capital One Miles credit card earns in the next section of this article.
+Just note that some Capital One cards earn up to 10x Capital One miles per dollar spent in specific spend categories!

 You can redeem your Capital One miles in a variety of different ways, but we think that transferring them to travel partners is the best.
-This is because you’ll get the most value for your miles and be able to book things like ANA first class, Emirates first class, and even tickets in Singapore Suites!
+This is because you’ll get the most value for your miles and be able to book redemptions such as ANA first class, Emirates first class, and even tickets in Singapore Suites!